Tullsokk/text-to-movie/README.md

 In this notebook, you can give a movie title and a description.
 You need api tokens for openAI and elevenlabs.
 A paid google colab will also help with more and faster GPU compute.

 ## How to use
 Just open the notebook in google colab.
 You need to use a GPU compute.
 The free tier should give you a movie or two, or upgrade to have more compute available.
+Select which model to use, modelscope or zeroscope (better quality and longer run time) .
 Enter your elevenlabs and openai api tokens, decide on a movie title and description, and run the cells.
 The video can be copied to your google drive or downloaded locally.

 ## How the notebook works
 In short, the code does the following: